 Caesar met with Cleopatra and a historic affair blossomed.
 He soon gave full support to her bid for the throne against her brother and husband and a civil war erupted in the streets of Alexandria.
 With only a nominal force Caesar was hard pressed against Ptolemy, but eventually prevailed.
 In the fighting that ensued, Ptolemy XIII was killed and the Great Library of Alexandria sustained considerable, but repairable damage.
 While Caesar and Cleopatra continued their affair resulting in the birth of a son, Caesarion, Cleopatra's even younger brother Ptolemy XIV rose to rule with Cleopatra.
 She later accompanied Caesar to Rome where she became more in tune to the political environments and made contact with Caesar's Legate, Marcus Antonius.
 With Caesar's murder in 44 BC, Cleopatra murdered her brother and elevated her son Caesarion to the position of King.
 She next attached herself with what appeared to be the next great Roman power in Antony, but it was to be a fateful decision.

-Caesar's true heir, Octavian eventually came to prominence and more Roman civil war was to come.
+Caesar's true heir, Octavian, eventually came to prominence and more Roman civil war was to come.
 First working together with Octavian to eliminate Caesar's assassins, the two eventually split.
 At the battle of Actium, in 31 BC Octavian defeated the forces of Antonius and would head to Egypt.
 As victory for Octavian closed in both Antony and Cleopatra committed suicide in 30 BC, and Egypt fell permanently into Roman control for the next 700 years.
 Octavian had another motive for his invasion of Egypt, however.
 Cleopatra had propped her son Caesarion up as the true heir of Caesar, and Octavian was forced to react.
 If there was any doubt over whether the boy was really Caesar's son, Octavian ended the potential trouble by having him killed.

 Egypt was next set up as a Roman province with a unique difference from other provinces.
 With all of its great wealth Octavian, soon to be Augustus, kept the province as personal hereditary property, in which the Senate had no jursidiction at all.
 While Roman administration would follow in the Imperial period under appointed Prefects, many Greeks continued to staff important administrative funtions.
 The Romans also followed the Ptolemy example and did little to alter Egyptian customs, and Greek influence continued to flourish.
 While the Egyptian gods were adopted into Roman culture, the Emperors did gradually introduce Imperial cult worship.

 Egypt flourished under Roman rule and the region prospered.
 Factional dissent between Greeks and Jews was a recurring issue, but relative peace reigned.
 Trajan suppressed a Jewish revolt, but his successor, Hadrian had retuned the region to a relative calm.
-Opressive taxation later led to a general revolt of the Egyptian natives that lasted several years, and the revolt of Avidius Cassius under the reign of Aurelius led to general disorder in the east.
+Opressive taxation later led to a general revolt of the Egyptian natives that lasted several years, and the revolt of Avidius Cassius under the reign of Marcus Aurelius led to general disorder in the east.
 The emergence of Christianity also played a part in general disturbances from the 2nd century on, but Egypt, for the most part was a peaceful and steady Roman province.

-From the beginning of Roman rule, 2 legions occupied the province.
+From the beginning of Roman rule, two legions occupied the province.
 Legio II Cyrenaica garrisoned Alexandria until 106 BC when Legio II Traiana Fortis replaced it.
 Legio XXII Deiotariana also garrisoned Alexandrian until the mid 1st Century AD, but it seems to have been destroyed in the Judaean Revolt of Simon ben Kosiba.
 Legio II Traiana Fortis garrisoned Alexandria and monitored Egypt at least until the 5th century AD.
 At this point the administration of the west collapsed and the province continued under Byzantine or Romanion rule until the 7th century AD.

 The economy of Egypt was chiefly agricultural as the Nile valley was extremely fertile.
 Vast amounts of grain and other consumables were regularly exported.
 Textile manufacturing, especially clothing seems to have been a key industry as well.
 Additionally, Papyrus and its end products, such as paper, were a key contribution to the Roman world.